 A Tremendous Taiwan Itinerary

 I’ve recently revamped the Taiwan itinerary you’re about to read—and for very good reason.
-As of April 2020, I’ve spent the entire past year living in Taiwan, which has given me extremely deep insight into the country, its destinations, its culture, its cuisine and beyond.
+I recently spent nearly two years living in Taiwan, which gave me extremely deep insight into the country, its destinations, its culture, its cuisine and beyond.

 To be sure, whether you’ve navigated here because you’re overwhelmed about exploring the wild East Coast of Taiwan or if you’re hoping for an itinerary that’s basically plug-and-play, I’ve got something for everyone.
 (I’m also in the process of building an entire website devoted to Taiwan, if that’s more your speed.)